smart-data-models/dataModel.Parking/OnStreetParking/doc/spec_JA.md

     availableSpotNumber:
       description: 'The number of spots available globally, including reserved spaces, such as those for disabled people, long term parkers and so on.
 This might be harder to estimate at those parking locations on which spots borders are not clearly marked by lines'
       minimum: 0
-      type: integer
+      type: number
       x-ngsi:
         model: http://schema.org/Number
         type: Property
     averageSpotLength:
-      description: 'The average length of parking spots'
+      description: The average length of parking spots
       minimum: 0
       type: number
       x-ngsi:
         model: https://schema.org/length
         type: Property
     averageSpotWidth:
-      description: 'The average width of parking spots'
+      description: The average width of parking spots
       minimum: 0
       type: number
       x-ngsi: